 Adding modules or activities as needed improves classroom management and learning.
 These can include high tech activities like Kahoot or Khan Academy or low tech like Vertical Non Permanent Surfaces or Blind Voting.
 While teachers may have specific lesson plan requirements from their school or district, having additional ideas can help create flow in the classroom and enrich the environment for instructors and students.

 Anchors: Lead by Example rather than Formula

 Offering an example helps students better understand content while applying their knowledge and skills and boosting their confidence and enjoyment of Math.
 For example, when students know and understand 12 divided by 1/2, they can apply that to other division with fractions problems.
 This allows and encourages understanding rather than memorization.

 Using productivity and organizational tools to set goals and keep track of progress, students, parents, entrepreneurs and workers can boost productivity and performance while leaving time for other important activities including down time.

 Engineering Your Future

 Prof. Schwartz has designed a workshop for students who are considering engineering as a career and highlights not only the strong critical thinking foundation that engineering school builds (and the dynamic job opportunities) but the payoff of working hard and getting used to making mistakes.
 Employers (including financial services firms and departments) hire engineers for their Math and technical abilities including persistence, humility, teamwork and frustration tolerance.
 This enables people to optimize their potential and gain financial independence.

-More information can be found on the Speaker page
+More information can be found on the Events page